mgao97/Higher-Order-Network/README.md

 - Giusti, Chad, Robert Ghrist, and Danielle S. Bassett.
 "Two’s company, three (or more) is a simplex."
 Journal of computational neuroscience 41.1 (2016): 1-14.
 - Sizemore, Ann E., Chad Giusti, Ari Kahn, Jean M. Vettel, Richard F. Betzel, and Danielle S. Bassett.
 "Cliques and cavities in the human connectome."
 Journal of computational neuroscience 44, no. 1 (2018): 115-145.
 - Lynn, Christopher W., and Danielle S. Bassett.
 "The physics of brain network structure, function and control."
 Nature Reviews Physics 1, no. 5 (2019): 318-332.
-- Lynn, Christopher W., and Danielle S. Bassett.
-"The physics of brain network structure, function and control."
-Nature Reviews Physics 1, no. 5 (2019): 318-332.